MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 > [!IMPORTANT]
 > For some bid strategy types your bid and ad rotation settings are ignored and conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) is required.
 For more information including supported locations, see [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1).

 **Add:** Optional.
 The default value for Search and DynamicSearchAds campaigns is EnhancedCpc.
 The default bid strategy type for most Shopping campaigns is EnhancedCpc; however, the only supported bid strategy type for [smart shopping campaigns](../guides/smart-shopping-campaigns.md) is MaxConversionValue.
 The only supported value for Audience campaigns is ManualCpc.
+The default value for Performance Max campaigns is MaxConversions.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc), [Bid Strategy TargetCpa](#bidstrategytargetcpa), [Bid Strategy TargetAdPosition](#bidstrategytargetadposition), [Bid Strategy TargetImpressionShare](#bidstrategytargetimpressionshare), and [Bid Strategy TargetRoas](#bidstrategytargetroas) fields will be deleted.
 **Delete:** Read-only